May 15, 2020

 In December 2019, at the Climate Change Conference held in Madrid, the ILO presented the second edition of its report Skills for a Greener Future.
 It analyzes the challenges in terms of job retraining and skills improvement that need to be addressed to realize the job creation potential of the so-called “green transition” and minimize the risk that this process leaves many people unemployed and increases poverty and inequality.
 The document made clear that a fair transition towards environmental sustainability will require the upskilling and retraining of a large number of workers and paying attention to the specific needs of the most disadvantaged groups to help them adapt to those changes.

-Five months later, I wonder if, in the same way that we were talking about skills for a greener future, we should now begin to debate about which are the professional competencies for the ‘new normality’ in which we will have to focus in the post-COVID era.
-They may be the same capabilities we thought before we would need for the future of work, only that we will need to develop them faster.
+Five months later, I wonder if, in the same way that we were talking about skills for a greener future, we should now begin to debate about which are the professional competencies in which we will have to focus in the post-COVID era.
+They may be the same capabilities that in the past we thought we would need for the future of work, only that we will need to develop them faster.
 But they could also be other different abilities.